bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedops <bedops>`

-  * Checks have been added to determine if an integer argument is a file in the current working directory, before interpreting that argument as an overlap criterion for ``-e`` and ``-n`` options.
-To reduce ambiguity, if an integer is used as a file input, ``bedops`` issues a warning of the interpretation and provides guidance on how to force that value to instead be used as an overlap specification, if desired (thanks to E. Rynes for the pointer).
+  * Checks have been added to determine if an integer argument is a file in the current working directory, before interpreting that argument as an overlap criterion for :code:`-e` and :code:`-n` options.

+    To reduce ambiguity, if an integer is used as a file input, :code:`bedops` issues a warning of the interpretation and provides guidance on how to force that value to instead be used as an overlap specification, if desired (thanks to E. Rynes for the pointer).

 * :ref:`bedmap <bedmap>`

-  * Added support for ``--prec``/``--sci`` with ``--min-element`` and ``--max-element`` operations (thanks to E. Rynes for the pointer).
+  * Added support for :code:`--prec` / :code:`--sci` with :code:`--min-element` and :code:`--max-element` operations (thanks to E. Rynes for the pointer).

 * :REF:`bedops <bedops>` | :ref:`bedmap <bedmap>` | :ref:`closest-features <closest-features>`

-  * Added support for ``bash`` process substitution/named pipes with specification of ``--chrom`` and/or ``--ec`` options (thanks to B. Gulko for the bug report).
+  * Added support for :code:`bash` process substitution/named pipes with specification of :code:`--chrom` and/or :code:`--ec` options (thanks to B. Gulko for the bug report).

-  * Fixed code that extracts ``gzip``-backed Starch archives from ``bedops`` and other core tools (thanks again to B. Gulko for the bug report).
+  * Fixed code that extracts :code:`gzip`-backed Starch archives from :code:`bedops` and other core tools (thanks again to B. Gulko for the bug report).

 * :ref:`convert2bed <convert2bed>`

-  * Switched ``matches`` and ``qSize`` fields in order of :ref:`psl2bed <psl2bed>` output.
+  * Switched :code:`matches` and :code:`qSize` fields in order of :code:`psl2bed` output.
 Refer to documentation for new field order.

   * Added null sentinel to GTF ID value.

-  * To help reduce the chance of buffer overflows, the `convert2bed` tool increases the maximum field length from 8191 to 24575 characters to allow parsing of inputs with longer field length, such as very long attributes from `mosquito GFF3 <https://www.vectorbase.org/download/aedes-aegypti-liverpoolbasefeaturesaaegl33gff3gz>`_ data (thanks to T. Karginov for the bug report).
+  * To help reduce the chance of buffer overflows, the :code:`convert2bed` tool increases the maximum field length from 8191 to 24575 characters to allow parsing of inputs with longer field length, such as very long attributes from `mosquito GFF3 <https://www.vectorbase.org/download/aedes-aegypti-liverpoolbasefeaturesaaegl33gff3gz>`_ data (thanks to T. Karginov for the bug report).

 -------
 v2.4.11